-While unfortunately you can’t learn how to speak dog, you can learn the not-so-obvious behaviors and body language that indicate your furry friend is a content with their lot in life.
+While unfortunately, you can’t learn how to speak dog, you can learn the not-so-obvious behaviors and body language that indicate your furry friend is content with their lot in life.

 Here are 6 surprising ways to tell your dog is happy.

 1. A (Loose and Low) Tail Wag